This post may contain affiliate links. Please read our disclosure policy.

 Notes

-My favorite gluten free flour blends are Better Batter's original blend gluten free flour and Nicole's Best multipurpose blend.
-Bob's Red Mill 1-to-1 Gluten Free Baking Flour should also work, but add an additional 1/2 teaspoon xanthan gum to the dry ingredients for the base pastry, or it will be crumbly.
+For best results, use Better Batter’s original blend or my Nicole’s Best multipurpose blend.
+Bob’s Red Mill 1-to-1 should also work—but you'll need to add at least an extra ½ teaspoon xanthan gum to the base dough.

 Nutrition